 I continued to test the Eleven by myself, trying to pinpoint what wasn’t right.
 Here is what I realized: the Eleven’s angles are a problem.
 A big problem.
-Because of its semi-S-shape, achieving the most G-spot stimulation would require me to push downward on non-inserted part of the toy.
+Because of its semi-S-shape, achieving the most G-spot stimulation would require me to push downward on the non-inserted part of the toy.
 I can’t hold a toy down like that.
 I can’t thrust and push it down at the same time.
 Hell, I can barely thrust in the first place.

 I was able to achieve great G-spot stimulation once.
-My ass was propped up on my Liberator Wedge, and my back was against my bedrest pillow.
+My butt was propped up on my Liberator Wedge, and my back was against my bedrest pillow.
 Using the big end of the Eleven, I lapsed into the same blissful G-spot pleasure that the Pure Wand consistently provides.
 But it didn’t last, because thrusting with the Eleven made my hand hurt.
 Quickly.

 If all I wanted was to be filled up, perhaps I’d be dying of joy over the Eleven.
 But I require G-spot stimulation.
 A lot of it.
 I expected it from the Eleven, and it failed me almost every time.
 At its very best, the Eleven is just a larger version of the Pure Wand.
-At its worst (which, unfortuantely, is often), it is a piece of stainless steel that feels nothing more than heavy.
+At its worst (which, unfortunately, is often), it is a pricey piece of stainless steel that feels nothing more than heavy.

 $300 should buy me the kind of sensation that people wait all their lives for.
 It doesn’t do that.
 It may be shiny and big and heavy and come with a black leather purse with a freakin’ handle on it that I can tote around like a complete badass… but it does not feel like $300.